-- Building relationships with health, education and social care partners and other partners so that they and the VSH understand the support available to LAC and PLAC. - Promoting the educational achievement of LAC and PLAC at the school; this includes those that left care through adoption, special guardianship or child arrangement orders or were adopted from state care outside England and Wales. - Acting as the main contact for social services and the DfE. - Promoting a culture of high expectations and aspirations. - Ensuring LAC are involved in setting their own targets. - Advising staff on teaching strategies for LAC. - Ensuring that LAC are prioritised for one-to-one tuition/school-led tutoring and support. - Leading on how the child's PEP is developed and used in school to ensure the child's progress towards targets is monitored. - Liaising with the SENCO to ensure all pupil needs are met. - Being vigilant in observing any potential safeguarding concerns that could arise surrounding LAC and PLAC due to their increased vulnerability to harm, and reporting these to the DSL as soon as they arise. - Working with the child's VSH and social worker to develop and implement their PEP. - Working with the VSH to discuss how funding can be used to support the child's progress and meet the needs identified in their PEP. - Submitting an annual report to the governing board, which details the progress of all LAC and PLAC.
+- Taking lead responsibility for ensuring school staff understand what can affect how LAC and PLAC learn and achieve and how the whole school supports the educational achievement of these pupils. - Promoting the educational achievement of LAC and PLAC at the school; this includes those that left care through adoption, special guardianship or child arrangement orders or were adopted from state care outside England and Wales. - Acting as the main contact for social services and the DfE. - Promoting a culture of high expectations and aspirations. - Ensuring LAC are involved in setting their own targets. - Advising staff on teaching strategies for LAC. - Ensuring that LAC are prioritised for one-to-one tuition/school-led tutoring and support. - Leading on how the child's PEP is developed and used in school to ensure the child's progress towards targets is monitored. - Liaising with the SENCO to ensure all pupil needs are met. - Being vigilant in observing any potential safeguarding concerns that could arise surrounding LAC and PLAC due to their increased vulnerability to harm, and reporting these to the DSL as soon as they arise. - Working with the child's VSH and social worker to develop and implement their PEP. - Working with the VSH to discuss how funding can be used to support the child's progress and meet the needs identified in their PEP. - Submitting an annual report to the governing board, which details the progress of all LAC and PLAC.